 As stated above, you don’t need to report the accident directly to the Georgia DMV, but you are legally required to report most accidents to the police.

-If you don’t report a car accident to the police, you could be charged with hit and run or failure to report an accident.
+If you don’t report a car accident to the police, you could be charged with hit-and-run or failure to report an accident.
 These are very serious crimes that can result in license suspension, fines, and jail time.
 In addition, you might lose insurance coverage for the accident if you don’t notify your auto insurance company soon after.

 It’s in your best interest to contact a Georgia car accident lawyer as soon as possible if you didn’t report an accident.
 The same goes for if you were injured in a car accident where someone else left the scene without exchanging information or calling the police.
 This is common with uninsured motorists or drivers with prior moving violations hoping to avoid further conviction.